Anglo-Saxons: Ethnonym

 By the 8th century the Frisians and Saxons living on the continent (both of whom Procopius never mentions) were seen as two distinct countries, and writers such as Bede and some of his contemporaries including Alcuin, and Saint Boniface, began to refer to the overall group in Britain as the "English" people (Latin Angli, gens Anglorum or Old English Angelcynn).
 In Bede's work the term "Saxon" is also used to refer sometimes to the Old English language, and also to refer to the early pagan Anglo-Saxons before the arrival of Christian missionaries among the Anglo-Saxons of Kent in 597.
-The term "Saxon", on the other hand, was at this time increasingly used by mainland writers to designate specific northern neighbours of the Frankish kingdom of Austrasia.
+The term "Saxon", on the other hand, was at this time increasingly used by mainland writers to designate the northeastern neighbours of the Frankish kingdom of Austrasia.
 Bede therefore called these the "Old Saxons" (antiqui saxones), and he believed that there was no longer any country of Angles in Germany, as it had become empty due to emigration.

-Similarly, a non-Anglo-Saxon contemporary of Bede, Paul the Deacon, referred variously to either the English (Angli), or Anglo-Saxons (Latin plural genitives Saxonum Anglorum, or Anglorum Saxonum), which helped him distinguish them from the European Saxons who he also discussed.
+Similarly, a non-Anglo-Saxon contemporary of Bede, Paul the Deacon, referred variously to either the English (Angli), or Anglo-Saxons (Latin plural genitives Saxonum Anglorum, or Anglorum Saxonum), which helped him distinguish them from the European Saxons whom he also discussed.
 In England itself this compound term also came to be used in some specific situations, both in Latin and Old English.
-Alfred the Great, himself a West Saxon, was for example Anglosaxonum Rex in the late 880s, probably indicating that he was literally a king over both English (for example Mercian) and Saxon kingdoms.
+Alfred the Great, the king of the West Saxons, adopted the title Anglosaxonum Rex in the late 880s, indicating that he had been accepted as king by all English who were not under Viking rule.
 However, the term "English" continued to be used as a common collective term, and indeed became dominant.
 The increased use of these new collective terms, "English" or "Anglo-Saxon", represents the strengthening of the idea of a single unifying cultural unity among the Anglo-Saxons themselves, who had previously invested in identities which differentiated various regional groups.